ollielynas/ScanCodeSync/docs/Director Metadata Recorder.md

 All of the metadata values should be optional except for the current clock state.

-The software shoudl also be able to get its curent offset from the mater clock.
-This can be recorded with a photo using the
+The software should also be able to get its current offset from the mater clock.
+This can be recorded with a photo using the [[Time Accurate Metadata]] implementation

+**Solution 1 : **